wir3z/hubitat/owntracks-hubitat/README.md

 	- If the member name is appended to the end of the Google Family Map URL, that member will be used for the auto-zoom distance check.

 #### Member History and Pin Colors
+- Enter the opacity value for the member accuracy radius
+	- Creates a radius circle around the member scaled to the location accuracy.
+	- Entering 0 disables the radius, the higher the number, the lest opaque the radius.
 - Enter the total number of past member locations to save (includes the slower interval locations, below).
 	- Entering 0 will disable the member history.
 - Time in minutes between adjacent history locations to denote an end of trip